HumanMus1c/Assets-Distinguisher/README_en.md

 - [✅]Improve readability and distinguishability of asset entries
 - [✅]Prevent file download errors caused by visual confusion
 - [✅] Adapt to GitHub's dark/light theme
+- [✅] Automatically switches to the customized colors.
+The two sets of colors are independent and does'nt affect each other.
 - [✅] Supports setting colors for both dark and light themes, with independent colors for each theme.

 ## 🚀 Installation